horchi/linux-homectld/README.md

 - Remove `heirloom-mailx` (`apt remove heirloom-mailx`)

 ### Configure Time sync:
-With the next steps you can enable a time synchronization of the p4d and the heating:
+With the next steps you can enable a time synchronization of the poold and the heating:
-If you enable this feature you can set the max time difference between the p4d systemtime and the time of the heating.
-The p4d will set the time of the heating (once a day) to his the systemtime.
+If you enable this feature you can set the max time difference between the poold systemtime and the time of the heating.
+The poold will set the time of the heating (once a day) to his the systemtime.
 Therefore it is recommended to hold your system time in sync, e.g. by running the `ntp` daemon or systemd-timesyncd.

 - Check if ntpd (openntpd, systemd-timesyncd, ...) is active and running.
 If not you have to install one of it.
 - Start the WEBIF and login, go to the Setup page